adaptive-learning/robomission/docs/static-assets.md

-either by Webpack live server (`make liveserver`) during development, or by Webpack + Django + Nginx on production (orchestrated by `//deploy.sh` script, which is called automatically after a push to server).
+either by Webpack live server (`make liveserver`) during development, or by Webpack + Django + Nginx on production (orchestrated by `//deploy.sh` script, which is called automatically after each push to the server).

 ## Static Assets Pipeline